 9. Mermaid Braid

-Long curls and braids is a hallmark in Renaissance art.
+Long curls and braids are a hallmark in Renaissance art.
 Become a work of art yourself, and create a mermaid braid.
-They key to this style is the appearance of full, thick hair.
+The key to this style is the appearance of full, thick hair.
 Start off with Catwalk by TIGI Your Highness Elevating Shampoo and Catwalk by TIGI Your Highness Elevating Conditioner, as these products help hair become less frizzy as well as smooth out strands while plumping them up with volume.
 Go extra princessy by scattering jeweled accents throughout the braid.